sammwyy/show-emote/README.md

 ## ❤️ Donations

-Donations by PayPal, Patreon or Ko-fi are appreciated.
+Donations by [Ko-fi](https://ko-fi.com/sammwy) are appreciated.
 It would help me a lot to do more projects.
 (Go to the sponsor section on the right to make a donation)